Germany’s top court backs legalizing assisted suicide | DW | 26.02.2020

 Read more: German court acquits doctors present as patients died by suicide

-Physician Uwe-Christian Arnold accompanied terminally ill patient Ingrid S. for years before assisting her in choosing to die with dignity
+Physician Uwe-Christian Arnold accompanied terminally ill patient Ingrid S. for years before assisting her in choosing to die by assisted suicide.

 Arnold was one of the plaintiffs who called on Germany's top court to review the legality of paragraph 217.
 He had been scheduled to give a five-minute statement before the court in April 2019 regarding his role in facilitating assisted suicides.
 The president of Germany's constitutional court, Andreas Vosskuhle, had specifically asked Arnold to speak before the court to learn in which life situations patients express the desire to die by assisted suicide and how physicians deal with such wishes.
 But Arnold, who suffered from bone marrow cancer, passed away before he could address the court.